core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

 response is cbor
 -->

-A client can update the configuration of a topic by submitting the representation of the updated topic in a PUT or POST request to the topic URI.
-Any existing properties in the configuration are overwritten by this update.
+A client can update a topic's configuration by submitting the updated topic representation in a PUT request to the topic URI.
+However, the parameters "topic-name", "topic-data", and "resource-type" are immutable post-creation, and any request attempting to change them will be deemed invalid by the broker.

 On success, the server returns a 2.04 (Changed) response and the current full resource representation.
 The broker may chose not to overwrite parameters that are not explicitly modified in the request.